vapoursynth/bestsource/README.md

 Hardware decoding is Vulkan only, so the QSV and CUDA/nvcodec headers that older versions wanted are no longer used by anything and can be left out.

-The VapourSynth headers are bundled in `include/vapoursynth` rather than taken from the installed VapourSynth, because GPU frames need API 4.3 and the released headers are still 4.2.
-See the README there; this is temporary.
+The VapourSynth headers come from the installed VapourSynth via `vs.get_include()`.
+GPU frames need the API 4.3 declarations, which VapourSynth ships from R80a1 onwards.

 ### Windows Compilation